I've been an educational professional for many years, holding certified qualifications in that field.

 Put the students into groups of four (groups of three are okay too).
 Give one piece of paper to each group (and some marker pens if they don't have their own).
 Let them sit wherever they want, it's not important.

 Tell them that they must continue the story.
-They need to segment the paper into four parts and in each they must draw what happens next in the story.
+They need to segment the paper into four parts and draw what happens next in the story.
 There are not allowed to write any words, only draw.
 Stress that it's not an art class and that stick-men are perfectly fine.
 They have a time limit of 20 to 25 minutes for drawing.

 Explain to them that once they are finished drawing, each group will come up individually and tell their story to the class.
 Make it known that everyone in the group is expected to tell some part of the story.

 Introductory PowerPoint Slides to Get the Students on Task

 Monitoring Progress and How to Present the Stories

 The groups tend to be dotted all around the classroom, so you'll need to move around and keep an eye on how they're doing.
 Some groups will be slower or maybe trying to be too careful with their drawing (so you'll need to push them and remind them it doesn't need to be perfect).
 I use an on-screen countdown timer from the internet on the big screen so the students can get an idea of how much time is left (and I pause it if I think they need a little more time).
 Drawing is not the objective of the lesson, it's bringing out their creative ideas, but you'll be surprised how good some of their pictures are in such a short space of time.
 I play music off YouTube in the background while they draw as I think it helps their creativity and they like it too, of course.

 Decide where the stage should be; it can be anywhere in the class they want, it's not important.
 Find a fair way of deciding the order of the groups telling their stories, and insist on silence before any group begins to tell their story.